 Includes: "Critiques & Lectures, Opening Night Dinner, Snacks

-Two of the most passionate photographers you will ever meet, Steve Simon and Zack Arias have teamed up to share this intimate five-day masterclass (limited to 10 students) designed to maximize both the learning experience and your ability to create a unique and powerful portfolio of imagery from New York City.
-You will explore the vibrant, visually rich places and neighborhoods New York is famous for with Steve & Zack taking you to some hidden gems.
+Come to this intimate five-day masterclass (limited to 7 students) designed to maximize both the learning experience and your ability to create a unique and powerful portfolio of imagery from New York City.
+You will explore the vibrant, visually rich places and neighborhoods New York is famous for with Steve taking you to some hidden gems.

 Locations may include: Times Square, High Line Park, Harlem, Fifth Avenue & 57 Street, Brooklyn Bridge, Chinatown, Little Italy, Ground Zero and the Lower East Side, Union Square, Washington Square Park, Queens, Coney Island and other parts of Brooklyn.